 This topic is deeply meaningful for Christina and Ryan Day.
 They have been impacted, like so many others, by the loss of a family member to suicide.
 As a result they are passionate advocates for supporting families, researching new treatments and developing prevention strategies.

 Christina and Ryan ask that you to join them in championing this cause.
 The Christina and Ryan Day Fund for Pediatric and Adolescent Mental Wellness at Nationwide Children’s Hospital will help raise awareness, increase educational opportunities, inspire advocacy, and be a role model for donating to a cause that has historically been ignored.

 The "Day Time Break" Program

 Keeping our brain in shape is just as important as physical fitness.
 The Day Time Break program encourages mental fitness by asking middle and high school students to take a quick "Day Time Break" in the classroom.

 Are you interested in bringing the Day Time Break to your school?
-Please hit the "Request Resources" button below to request more information and materials.
+Please hit the "Request Resources" button below to download the curriculum and materials.